 "The things I say, and the way I act, are how I wish I really was."

-The brain is an efficient but tricky caretaker, rushing to mask trauma and pain at any cost.
+The brain is an efficient but tricky caretaker, rushing to mask trauma and pain with denial and delusion.

-Sarah from New Zealand is lonely and depressed, but also in love.
-Her boyfriend, Paul, was just one of the many people in her daydreams at first—a character she plucked from her favourite TV show.
-But now he is everything to her, for up to five hours at a time.
+Sarah from New Zealand is lonely and depressed, but also in love: Her boyfriend, Paul, was just one of the many people in her daydreams at first—a character she plucked from her favourite TV show.
+But now he is everything to her, up to five hours at a time.

-She is aware that sounds profoundly strange.
+That this sounds profoundly strange is not lost on her.
 "I mean, he literally doesn't exist.
 I know that," she emails.
 "But he's the ideal love I know I'll never have.
-The thought of him really comforts me, especially when I'm in any form of emotional distress.
-It truly pains me, knowing that I'll never be with him.
+The thought of him really comforts me when I'm in any form of emotional distress.
+It truly pains me to know I'll never be with him.
 I've given up on the idea of a boyfriend because I feel like no one could ever compare."

 A medical student, Sarah dreams of worlds far removed.
 She could be fighting Nazis in WWII or be a princess in the Middle Ages, she says.
 "Or I could be a political activist in the 60s, or a 20th century actress or author.
 It's really hard to concentrate or even do everyday tasks.
 Lately I've been struggling with my uni work, which is kind of freaking me out.